Open Program 2023

 CINEMA · The Wind Will Carry Us · Jordi Balló

 In the cinema, the air is tangible because it creates movement.
-A tree, an object on the street, a cloud, or a a flying piece of paper acquire prominence when perceived as oscillating.
+A tree, an object on the street, a cloud, or a flying piece of paper acquire prominence when perceived as oscillating.
 That is why the great authors of nature and the human condition take advantage of this significant factor and turn the air, the wind, and the space between the camera and the filmed into the primary source of visual poetry.

 Jordi Balló (Figueres, Spain, 1954) is Professor of Film Iconography at Pompeu Fabra University in Barcelona.
 He was elected Dean of the Faculty of Communication (2018-2021) and subsequently Director of the Department of Communication (2021).
-He has also been Visiting Professor in the Department of Iberian and Latin American Cultures at Stanford University (California) in 2008.
+He was also Visiting Professor in the Department of Iberian and Latin American Cultures at Stanford University (California) in 2008.

 He is the author and co-author of the books La llavor immortal.
 Els arguments universals en el cinema (1995); Imatges del silenci (2000); Jo ja he estat aquí: ficcions de la repetició (2005, winner of the Serra d’Or Award); El món un escenari.
 Shakespeare: el guionista invisible (2015) and Motivos visuales del cine (2016).
 In addition, he was the conceptual author of the Cultura/s supplement of La Vanguardia.
 He was head of its Advisory Board between 2002 and 2014.